rise-tools/rise-tools/README.md

 - Extensible Events
 - WS Server - Build custom apps entirely on the server

+> [!WARNING]
-### This repo is a MESSY WORK IN PROGRESS.
+> This repo is a WORK IN PROGRESS.
 Please, do not use this yet!
-At the moment I would welcome contributors but I cannot support any consumers of the system
+At the moment, we would welcome contributors but we cannot support any consumers of the system.
 For now, you can view this repo as inspiration for how easy and powerful it is to leverage server-driven UI.

-I am building an app+server to control a large art project with 25,000 LEDs, and that is my current focus of this side project.

-This repo contains the following sub-projects:
+This repo contains the following packages:

-- React Native Templates core - `packages/core`
+- `packages/core` - React Native Templates core library
-- Demo Component Library - `packages/app/demoComponents.tsx`
+- `packages/ui-tamagui` - Component library based on Tamagui to use with React Native Templates
+- `packages/ui-rise` - Component library used by Rise App
+- `packages/ws-client` - Websocket client to use with the Websocket server
-- Websocket Data source client+server `packages/ws-client` and `apps/server/ws-rnt-server.ts`
+- `packages/ws-server` - Websocket server

+As well as the following applications:
+- `apps/rise-mobile` - Rise App: an application to display UI from any remote data source or QR code
+- `apps/rise-marketing` - Landing page for the Rise App
-- Art project server - `apps/server`
+- `apps/server` - Art project server and preview web application
-- Rise App: app with UI that is entirely server-defined, used as a remote control for the art project - `apps/rise-mobile`

-Later in 2024 I will hopefully focus on the open source side of things.

 ## Overview